devicons/devicon/CONTRIBUTING.md

   <li>Ensure code quality is up to standard</li>
   <li>Comment on the PR so maintainers don't have to manually upload icon result.
 Used by <b>peek-bot</b> and <b>build-bot</b>.</li>
   <li>Publishing a new release to <a href="https://www.npmjs.com/package/devicon">npm</a>; See <a href="https://github.com/devicons/devicon/issues/288">#288</a></li>
+  <li>Creating a list of features that was added since last release.
+Note that this is limited to the last 100 PRs for now.</li>
 </ul>

-<p>There are some quirks and bugs that the build scripts might run into.
+<p>There are some bugs that the build scripts might run into.
 Listed below are the common ones and their solutions</p>
 <ol>
   <li><b>No connection could be made because the target machine actively refused it. (os error 10061)</b>
     <ul>